Travel in Austria

 The History of the Spanish Riding School

 This institution began its official activity during the reign of the House of Habsburg in 1572 after Emperor Charles VI ordered the construction of a magnificent riding and performance center to replace the wooden structure that operated in Josefsplatz square.
 The main purpose of the riding center was for Habsburg ceremonies, and most of Vienna’s residents did not have the opportunity to watch the wonderful horse shows.
-Only with the fall of the monarchy did the riding school’s shows open to the general public, and today the spectacular performances can be watched.
+The riding school opened its shows to the general public only after the fall of the monarchy, and today visitors can watch the spectacular performances.

 For about 440 years, the riding school has been operating and presenting the art of classical riding.
 This art grew out of the military traditions of educating and training horses for the battlefield.
 Back in the Middle Ages, during the time of the knights, horsemanship was of paramount importance, and those who knew how to control the sturdy animal in an exemplary manner earned respect and admiration.

-The horses that perform at the riding school are not chosen at random; they are noble horses of the Lipizzaner breed, which was specially developed for the House of Habsburg.
-The origin of this horse breed is the Andalusian horses, which were known for their nobility and beauty.
+The riding school selects only noble horses of the Lipizzaner breed, specially developed for the House of Habsburg.
+This breed originated from Andalusian horses, known for their nobility and beauty.
 When Spain decided to ban the export of Andalusian horses, the Habsburgs decided to breed their own.
-The horse breed was developed in the area of the village of Lipica in Slovenia due to its similarity to the Andalusia region, hence the name of the horses – Lipizzan.
-The uniqueness of this breed is their high physical abilities, the ease with which they can be trained, and of course, their great beauty.
-Today, the horses are bred in the eastern part of the state of Styria, in the village of Piber.
+The horse breed originated in the area of the village of Lipica in Slovenia because it resembled the Andalusia region, giving the horses their name—Lipizzan.
+This breed stands out for its high physical abilities, trainability, and striking beauty.
+Today, the horses are raised in the eastern part of the state of Styria, in the village of Piber.

 The Training of Horses and Riders